Machine Learning for Asymptomatic Ratoon Stunting Disease Detection With Freely Available Satellite Based Multispectral

-In this study, we compared and contrasted five machine learning algorithms to predict if a pixel is RSD positive.
-These are Random Forest (RF), Logistic Regression (LR), Quadratic Discriminant Analysis (QDA), Gradient Boosting (GB) and Radial Basis Function Support Vector Machine (SVM-RBF).
-Given that the sugarcane variety can be potentially unknown to the users, We developed two sets of models for the scenarios when the sugarcane variety is known and unknown.
+Given that the sugarcane variety can be potentially unknown to the users, two sets of models were developed, one for when the sugarcane variety is known and the other when its unknown.
 The final dataset seen in Table \ref{tab1} is largely unbalance, therefore, the dataset was down-sampled to achieve equal class distribution, to mitigate potential bias.

 The dataset was partitioned into 80\% for training and 20\% for testing.
 Standard scaling was applied to the entire dataset, with the scaling parameters fitted exclusively on the training set.
 Hyperparameters were tuned using 10-fold cross-Validation with "Halving Grid Search" on the 80\% training set.
 HalvingGridSearchCV is a resource-efficient version of GridSearchCV from the scikit-learn library for hyperparameter tuning.
-It uses successive halving, which starts with many candidate parameter combinations and progressively eliminates the least promising ones, allocating more resources as the number of iterations increases \citep{HGS}.
+HalvingGridSearchCV is an implementation of the successive halving algorithm, introduced by \citet{HGS2}, which starts with many candidate parameter combinations and progressively eliminates the least promising ones, allocating more resources as the number of iterations increases \citep{HGS}.